Face inversion effect: Stages of face recognition

 The first stage of recognising faces in the configural information hypothesis is first-level information processing.
 This stage uses first-order relational information to detect a face (i.e. to determine that a face is actually a face and not another object).
 Building a holistic representation of a face occurs at this early stage of face processing, to allow faces to be detected quickly.

 The next stage, second-level information processing, distinguishes one face from another with the use of second-order relational information.

 Object recognition

-An inversion effect does not seem to occur for non-facial objects, suggesting that faces and other objects are not processed in the same way.
+Smaller inversion effects occur for non-facial objects, suggesting that faces and other objects are not processed in the same way.

 Face recognition involves configural information to process faces holistically.
 However, object recognition does not use configural information to form a holistic representation.
 Instead, each part of the object is processed independently to allow it to be recognised.
 This is known as a featural recognition method.
 Additionally, an explicit representation of each part of the object is made, rather than a representation of the object as a whole.